how to remove corrosion from electronics

 Reclaim Your Tech: Eliminating Decay from Electronics

 Ever found yourself staring at a prized electronic device, only to discover it’s been ambushed by the dreaded enemy – corrosion?
 It’s a common issue that can drastically reduce the lifespan of your gadgets, but don’t despair.
-With the right knowledge, it’s possible to wage a successful war against this unwelcome intruder.
+With the right knowledge, it’s possible to wage a successful war game against this unwelcome intruder.

 How to Remove Corrosion from Electronics